Which place is cheaper, Copenhagen or Tallinn?

 Getting around Copenhagen on foot is easy.
 It is compact enough to explore on foot, but there are also plenty of bikes available as well.

 In either Tallinn or Copenhagen, you'll find plenty of activities to fill your time.
 Most visitors tend to spend more time in Copenhagen than Tallinn because of the overall number of sights and activities.
+Usually, 2-4 days is a good amount of time for Tallinn, and 2-5 days is enough time in Copenhagen.

 With museums and nightlife around the charming city of Tallinn, there's plenty to do.
 Anyone can find something fun to do here.
 Make sure you visit the old town while you're here.
 But since there are so many activities, you'll likely want to spend more than one day exploring.